For vulnerable refugee families living outside of camps, cash assistance meets their needs in an effective, sustainable

 Refugees are often forced to flee to countries with few economic opportunities, and in many countries, they are not legally permitted to work.
-And because 85 percent of refugees do not live in camps, work or a reliable source of money is extremely important for refugee families.
+Because 85 percent of refugees do not live in camps, work or a reliable source of money is extremely important for refugee families.
 Struggling to earn money to support their families, refugees living outside of camps are forced to make unimaginable decisions.
 They send their children to work instead of to school.
 They skip medications in order to provide another meal for their family.
-And home is any shelter, no matter the condition.
+Home becomes any shelter, no matter the condition.

 A small amount of cash assistance can be transformative.
 An allowance of just $185 per month can help one family pay rent and purchase food.

 Refugee families are interviewed to establish eligibility.
 Once their application is approved, assistance is provided through existing banking systems.
-Each beneficiary can withdraw cash from an ATM, thus reducing the time between refugees’ assessment and receiving vital assistance.
+Each beneficiary can withdraw cash from an ATM, thus reducing the time between a refugee's assessment and receiving vital assistance.

 "The cash is very useful, especially for buying winter items, such as heaters.
 I can't get a job, or when I do it only pays $10 per day, which is not enough to provide for my family."

 -Suhail Qamber, Syrian refugee, Rmeileh, Lebanon

 USA for UNHCR donors have enthusiastically supported the cash assistance programs that address the unique needs of Syrian refugees living in Jordan and Lebanon—raising millions since 2015.
 Cash assistance programs have expanded beyond the Middle East to help refugees in 60 countries all around the world.